 For Lake Water Level (LWL), the algorithm has been developed at LEGOS since several years and the theoretical basis is well understood.
 It has been largely validated and applied over a large number of studies.
 The limitations are however not negligible and need further improvements over the next two years.
-The most notable expected improvement is a dedicated DEM uploaded to current ESA missions, to better the small lakes particularly in regions with surrounding relief, like mountain areas.
+The most notable expected improvement is a dedicated DEM uploaded to current ESA altimetric missions, to improve the radar tracking over small lakes particularly in regions with surrounding relief, like mountain areas.
 New reprocessing of past missions, with the current retracking algorithms will also be performed in order to provide longer and more accurate time series for small lakes.
 And finally, we are implementing new methods for SAR processing on sentinel-3A and sentinel-3B satellite known as full SAR processing, which will allow sub meter resolutions along the track of the satellite.